-Transportation to and from College is also provided at the beginning and end of the College year.
-So far as this Calendar is concerned, both these provisions apply only to Nova Scotia students.
+One return railway fare from his home to Truro will be refunded to each Farm Class student, one half on the last day of classes before Christmas and one half at the end of the academic year.
+So far as this calendar is concerned, both these provisions apply only to Nova Scotian students.